“Anger is a sign that one does not understand,

 – Peter Zapfella.

 Most often following ‘anger management’ training the anger is still there, like a monster locked in the closet, trying to get out.
 ‘Anger management’ is a conscious ‘avoidance’ process.
-Sooner or later consciousmess will be caught letting it’s guard down.
+Sooner or later consciousness will be caught letting it’s guard down.
 Sooner or later the monster breaks out and attacks with vengeance.

-The solution is to identify the previous, automatic unconscious thought patterns and behaviours that resulted in anger and rage, then delete them.
-Next, create new unconscious thought patterns and behaviours that result in cool, calm, centered thinking.
+The solution is to identify the previous, automatic unconscious thought patterns and behaviors that resulted in anger and rage, then delete them.
+Next, create new unconscious thought patterns and behaviors that result in cool, calm, centered thinking.
 The whole process takes place within the unconscious, where the problem emotions arose.
 It is not conscious.
 That is where the Welcome No Anger MP3 comes in, following optional one-on-one therapy with Peter Zapfella.

 Anger is usually an intense emotional response often preceded by feelings of irritability and frustration.
 An angry person may lose his/her objectivity, empathy, prudence or thoughtfulness and may cause harm to themselves or others.
 It may be triggered by real, felt or imagined grievances, such as a defence mechanism to hide fear and hurt.

 Occasional anger is a normal emotional response.
-However when it becomes uncontrollable and turns destructive, it can cause problems at work, at home, in personal relationships, and overall quality of life.
+However, when it becomes uncontrollable and turns destructive, it can cause problems at work, at home, in personal relationships, and overall quality of life.

 A person experiencing anger will also experience physical conditions, such as increased heart rate, elevated blood pressure, and increased levels of adrenaline,

 Like rage, anger serves no positive purpose.
 Symptoms may include:

 - Sweating, rapid heart beat, and rapid breathing

 - Muscle tension